rivaquiroga/guaguas/cran-comments.md

 0 errors | 0 warnings | 0 notes

-* This is a package intended for Spanish speaking users
+* This is a data package intended for Spanish speaking users
+* This update adds data from 2021